The Woman for Joe: Critical reception

-TV Guide wrote, "the highlight of this picture is the elaborate circus set, but this does little to benefit the unfolding of the plot, which is predictable"; while AllMovie noted "an excellent showcase for leading lady Diane Cilento (later better known as Mrs. Sean Connery)...
+TV Guide wrote, "the highlight of this picture is the elaborate circus set, but this does little to benefit the unfolding of the plot, which is predictable."

+AllMovie noted "an excellent showcase for leading lady Diane Cilento (later better known as Mrs. Sean Connery)...
 What could have been an exercise in tawdriness is redeemed by the colorful camerawork of Georges Perinal."